joonkyung-kim/joonkyung-kim.github.io/_pages/about.md

 My research focuses on safe and reliable robotic systems for real-world and multi-agent environments.
 I am particularly interested in ensuring safety under uncertainty and enabling collaboration among multiple agents, with the long-term goal of integrating robots into complex, human-centered settings.

 **Research Interests**: Multi-Robot/Agent Systems, Safety Control, Navigation, Safe AI for Robotics

+## 📰 Recent News

+- [Aug 25, 2025] Started my Ph.D. in the Department of Computer Science and Engineering at Texas A&M University.
+- [Aug 02, 2025] Our paper was accepted for presentation at the Conference on Robot Learning (CoRL) 2025.
+- [Jun 16, 2025] Our paper was accepted for presentation at IEEE/RSJ IROS 2025.
+- [Jun 11, 2025] Our paper was accepted for presentation at the RSS 2025 Workshop on Large Foundation Models for Interactive Robot Learning.
+- [Jan 28, 2025] Our paper was accepted for presentation at IEEE ICRA 2025.
+- [Aug 2024 – Feb 2025] Visiting Scholar at Carnegie Mellon University.

 <!-- A data-driven personal website
 ======